Cloudy with a Chance of Meatballs 2: Development

 The sequel was announced on April 12, 2010, when website io9 reported that the original film's directors, Phil Lord and Chris Miller, would not return for the sequel.
 In December 2011, it was reported that Cody Cameron, one of the story artists on the first film, and Kris Pearn, the head of story on the first, would direct the sequel, with Lord and Miller serving as executive producers.
 John Francis Daley, Jonathan Goldstein, and Erica Rivinoja wrote the screenplay, which is based on an original story idea, not on Pickles to Pittsburgh, Ron and Judi Barrett's follow-up book.
 In February 2012, it was announced that the sequel would be titled Cloudy 2: Revenge of the Leftovers, but it was later retitled to Cloudy with a Chance of Meatballs 2.

 Casting

+Will Forte (left) and Kristen Schaal (right) Voices Chester V and Barb.

-Bill Hader, Anna Faris, James Caan, Andy Samberg, Neil Patrick Harris, and Benjamin Bratt reprised their roles.
-The role of Earl, the town cop, was taken over by Terry Crews, since Mr. T declined to reprise the role.
+Bill Hader, Anna Faris, James Caan, Andy Samberg, Neil Patrick Harris, and Benjamin Bratt reprised their roles from the first film.
+Mr. T was asked to reprise the role of Earl Devereaux the athletic cop from the first film but he declined to reprise the role so Terry Crews was brought on to replace Mr. T as Earl.
 Kristen Schaal joined the cast to voice Barb, a talking and lipstick-wearing orangutan with a human brain.
 Will Forte, who voiced Joseph Towne in the first film, voices Chester V, a world-famous super-inventor who commands Barb and is the head of the Live Corp Company.
 On January 17, 2013, concept art from the film was released.